0

 It was Maria Theresa who brought the famous mineralogist Ignaz von Born to Vienna.
 Born, who had developed a new method of extracting precious metals, was tasked with classifying and expanding the collections.
 To this end he had minerals from many different regions sent to Vienna, where they were added to the collection.
 Under the leadership of Ignaz von Born the cabinet of natural history quickly developed into a center of practical research.

-Text imported from Wikipedia article "Natural History Museum, Vienna" and modified on 23 October 2020 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Natural History Museum, Vienna" and modified on October 23, 2020 according to the CC-BY-SA 4.0 International license.

 Participants